India's HCL Tech profit beats view, shares hit 12-year high

-BANGALORE HCL Technologies (HCLT.NS), India's fourth-largest software services provider, posted a 78 percent jump in quarterly profit on large contract wins, beating expectations and sending its shares to their highest levels in more than 12 years.
+BANGALORE HCL Technologies, India's fourth-largest software services provider, posted a 78 percent jump in quarterly profit on large contract wins, beating expectations and sending its shares to their highest levels in more than 12 years.

-Consolidated net profit for the fiscal first quarter that ended September rose to 8.85 billion rupees ($167.9 million) from 4.97 billion rupees for the year-earlier period.
+Consolidated net profit for the fiscal first quarter that ended September rose to 8.85 billion rupees (104.1 million pounds) from 4.97 billion rupees for the year-earlier period.
 Analysts were expecting profit to rise to 8 billion rupees, according to Thomson Reuters data.

-HCL Technologies, whose customers include Freescale Semiconductor FSL.N and Finmeccanica SIFI.MI, won 12 multi-year, multi-million dollar orders during the quarter, according to a company statement.
+HCL Technologies, whose customers include Freescale Semiconductor and Finmeccanica, won 12 multi-year, multi-million dollar orders during the quarter, according to a company statement.

 India's $100 billion-a-year outsourcing industry, which gets nearly 75 percent of its revenue from the United States and Europe, may grow exports 11-14 percent in the current fiscal year that ends March 2013, according to the National Association of Software and Services Companies, or NASSCOM, an industry lobby.